krayin/krayin-docs/docs/1.x/api/locales.md

 ## Get all locales

-You can get all the locales from the Bagisto store.
+You can get all the locales from the Krayin store.
 You can achieve this job by using the `locales` API call resource.

 - Headers